 Erle Loran - art professor at U. C. Berkeley.

 Loran's book, Cezanne’s Composition: Analyses of His Form with Diagrams and Photographs of his Motifs, is based upon the research Loran conducted during the three years he lived in Cézanne’s studio in France, photographing motifs of Cezanne's paintings, and analyzing the way Cezanne altered the paintings to produce an acceptable composition.
 In my freshman year I bought and read the first of many copies of his book.
 I am still giving copies to friends.

-I profited from reading his book and from the painting classes I took from him.
+I benefitted considerably from studying his book and from the painting classes I took from him.
 He was a living connection to the beginnings of Abstract Expressionism and the Bay Area art and cultural scene that I experienced in the 1960's.
 (See Landauer, The San Francisco School of Abstract Expressionism.)